rebkabob/solar_and_stellar_physics/README.md

 | **Time steps**                                                 | 57                                       |
 | **Cadence**                                                    | 40 s                                     |

+*Some GIFs are large and may take a moment to load.
+Thank you for your patience.*

 Intensity maps of the target sunspot.
-The full FOV [left panel] covers 29.638" x 29.638".
-Subfield A [middle panel] is located outside the sunspot with visible granulation pattern, whilst subfield B [right panel] is located in the sunspot penumbra.
-The physical extent of both subfields is 4.988" x 4.988".
+The full FOV [upper left panel] covers 29.638" x 29.638".
+Subfield A [upper right panel] is located outside the sunspot with visible granulation pattern, subfield B [lower left] is located in the sunspot penumbra and subfield C is located in the sunspot umbra [lower right panel].
+The physical extent of all subfields are 4.988" x 4.988".

 <p align="center">
  <img src="https://github.com/rebkabob/solar_and_stellar_physics/blob/main/figures/intensity_A_B_C/intensity_A_B_C.gif"/>